-If you plan to buy a house with someone else, you might go house hunting and buy a house together.
-But this isn't your only option; if one of you already owns a home, the other might buy an ownership share of that home.
-For example:
+If you plan to buy a house with someone else (not necessarily a spouse or partner), you might go house hunting and make purchase offers together.
+But this isn't the only way to enter into a shared homeownership arrangement.
+If, for example, one of you already owns a home, the other might buy an ownership share of that home.
+In this article, we'll discuss:

-No matter how you decide to let the new owner buy in, make sure you add his or her name to the deed at the outset.
+No matter how you decide to let the new owner buy in, make sure you add the person's name to the deed at the outset.
 You'll also need a clear written agreement about ownership shares and how you will divide payments and responsibility for the house.
-For details, see the article Preparing a Co-Ownership or TIC Agreement included in this section.
+For details, see Preparing a House Co-Ownership Agreement.

-Sometimes, ownership shares change gradually as the owners take on more or less financial responsibility for the home.
+In some situations, you might want ownership shares to change gradually as the owners take on more or less financial responsibility for the home.
 For example, one person might start paying a larger share of the mortgage or agree to underwrite significant improvements on the property.
 In this situation, the owners might decide to change their ownership percentages to reflect that one is paying more.

 Owners who will divide use of the house unequally might base ownership percentages on the value of the area that each owner occupies.

 EXAMPLE: Caroline and Julia buy a three-bedroom house together.
 They agree that Caroline will use a small bedroom and bathroom.
 Julia will use the master bedroom and bath, plus the third bedroom as a home office.
 Julia will also use the garage for parking; Caroline doesn't own a car.
 They will share the living room and kitchen.
 In this scenario, clearly Julia is getting more space out of the deal.
 If an appraiser determines that the space allotted to Julia is worth $350,000, while the space allotted to Caroline is worth only $150,000, they might decide that Julia will pay for—and own—70% of the house and Caroline will pay for and own the remaining 30%, in direct proportion to how they will use the property.